-Time for a bonus installment in our How to Grow Chinese Vegetables Series!
+Our How to Grow Chinese Vegetables Series continues!
 Today, we’re talking about how to grow Daikon Radish, a tasty, mild, and sweet winter radish that we use a lot in our cooking.

 What Is Daikon Radish?

 Daikon radish is a large, elongated white radish with a mild, sweet flavor and crisp texture.
 Daikon is the most common name in English for this root vegetable.
 It is Japanese for “big root.”
 In Chinese, this vegetable is known as luóbo in Mandarin, or lo bak in Cantonese.
 It’s also sometimes called a “Chinese turnip” in English.